davidjbradshaw/iframe-resizer/CONTRIBUTING.md

 commits.

-**Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
+**Please ask first** before embarking on any significant pull request (e.g. implementing features or refactoring code), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.